Helping you grow closer to God

 He’s a good God with a good plan.
 That’s act one.
 It goes from Genesis chapter 1, Genesis chapter 2.

 But act two is a bad part of the story.
-It’s ugly.
+It’s ugly, it’s terrible.
 Act two is how it all went wrong.
 The theologians call it “The Fall.”
 See, God’s love isn’t some sort of plastic, superficial love.
 It’s a love that’s real.
 And the love that’s real has to give people the opportunity to accept it or reject it.

 See, love gives life.
 But love also gives freedom.
 Freedom that leads to consequences.
 I mean, you can put a bird in a cage and say the bird loves you but you know when you open the cage it’s when they have the freedom to go wherever and fly back, there’s a relationship.